Meteor Lake: Packaging

 Meteor Lake is a 64-bit x86 CPU architecture designed around low power operation and increased power efficiency over Raptor Lake.
-It is the first Intel microarchitecture to utilize a disaggregated multi-chip module (MCM) approach rather than using large monolithic silicon dies.
+Meteor Lake is the first Intel microarchitecture to utilize a disaggregated multi-chip module (MCM) approach rather than using large monolithic silicon dies.
 Previously, in June 2017, Intel had derided AMD's disaggregated chiplet approach in their Ryzen and Epyc processors as using "glued-together" dies.

 The first advantage of using smaller dies in an MCM is how it brings better modularity and fabricating smaller dies increases silicon yield rates as more dies can be fitted onto a single 300mm wafer.
 As a result of greater yields, the use of multiple pre-tested components in an MCM removes the need for binning an entire assembled CPU as is the case with monolithic dies.
 For example, Raptor Lake desktop silicon with defective graphics is binned into F SKUs with the integrated graphics disabled so they can still be sold while non-F SKUs have their integrated graphics enabled.
 Instead, Intel can assemble Meteor Lake CPUs using multiple pieces of fully functional silicon while any silicon wafer defects can be discarded entirely.
 The second advantage is greater flexibility in the use of process nodes.
 The various dies in an MCM can be fabricated on different nodes depending on their use case.
 Certain functions like SRAM and general I/O do not linearly scale as logic does with advancements in process node.
 For example, an I/O die can use a cheaper, more mature process like TSMC's N6 while the CPU die can use a more expensive, advanced node like N5 or N3 for greater power efficiency and frequency.